reissbaker/con/notes.md

 for some reason.
 Probably feels weird because of the array-of-arrays for a single var decl: maybe have it so that you can either have an array of arrays, or a single two-element array of var-name and value.

+The `typeclass` function is an interface to the lambda-cross multimap type system.
+Typeclasses represent a named type scope, and you can define functions within that scope using lambda-cross multimap type definitions.

+You call the functions by referencing the typeclass itself; e.g.

+    (Monad.bind monadic-object (-> [x] (+ x 1)))

+The `use` and `with` functions must understand typeclass scopes and work with them, such that the methods are in scope without referencing the typeclass if you use either of those two methods.

+Probably `return` should be called `create` or sth less confusing. `Monad.of`, maybe?

+This gets rid of the awkwardness of lambda-cross non-determinism when confronted with multiple values in the same scope that are ambiguously typed (e.g. `y` is either the function `y(Int, Int) { ... }` or the function `y(Rational, Rational) { ... }` and where the bodies are different, and is called with `a` and `b` which are both Ints and Rationals).
+Since typeclasses can only contain function definitions, the values always disambiguate the functions — there is no interface to the multimap scope for values.

+But — hmmm.
+What about functions that operate on functions?
+Probably can disambiguate eventually, since they'll necessarily be eventually doing *something* with values (or else never actually called).
+Do this by making multimap function definitions lazy: only actually instantiate them when you see them called.

+Nvm, also `def` should hook into lambda-cross multimaps.
+Otherwise can't unify basic things like:

+   (def add-five [x]
+     (+ x 5))

+As soon as you pass a float and an int, compiler's all: yo wtf, you can't do that.

+No, that's not true, you don't need multimaps for unification of that: there's only a single function body. for that you just generate versions of the fn for every concrete type passed in, and throw if the type doesn't work with the functions referenced.
+Multimaps are only needed when there are different function bodies for different types.

+need an "and" type that composes typeclasses, structural types. so you can say something must fit these two typeclasses, or these two structural types, or this combo of structural types and typeclasses... basically, anything the type system can infer implicitly you should have an explicit hook for as well.

+should ban combining nominal types with anything else, because, well... you've already demanded the most strict thing possible, which is a nominal type.

+well, no, don't ban them, since then nominal types can't get passed as params in certain cases (if the params will be &-ed together).

+Structural typing is super useful.
+But structural *subtyping* is tricky with tree-shaking and typeclass specialization: you have to have a vtable, and it might be tricky to figure out which functions actually are going to get called.
+Maybe you could track which functions call others with subtype types?
+Find the concrete types that need to be virtualized in that function and only include the functions that get called dynamically inside the subtype function.

+Sounds like subtypes should be a later feature, distinct from regular structural types since they're more complicated (and have different perf characteristics, since a vtable gets involved).
+"Structural type" vs "interface"?

+Jeez, structural typing with typeclasses in general sounds annoying, since the typeclass functions are by definition not namespaced (they specialize a name to a type).
+If someone else in a different library lays claim to a set of fields that you also want to specialize a typeclass for, you're boned.

+Maybe structural types aren't a workable idea for this kind of type system.
+Instead use Rust-style nominal types + record instantiation.

+Nah, you can have structural types: you just can't use them for typeclass specialization (it makes no sense).
+Anything passed to a function that takes a structural type gets a pointer to its function table passed along with it, and the calls are virtual fn calls.
+Don't call structural types "types," call them interfaces or something.
+The function's inferred type when using a structurally-typed param and containing a call to a typeclass method is "an argument matching subtype X and that has a function defined for it in typeclass Y."

+This does mean you need Rust-style nominal instantiation in general, although the default "Object" or w/e class could have the "Object" name left out optionally, so you get inline JSON-style instantiation for basic structs/records.

+You should have syntax for accessing a field on an optional object if it exists and otherwise returning null.
+That makes null checks much less painful.
+Prob just use the Swift-style ?. operator:

+    object?.field?.field

+Similarly, a ? at the end of a type should be syntax for defining it as Optional<Type>.

+Ditto for !. and ! with Result, like Rust.
+The equivalent ?# and !# syntaxes should work as well.

+Should ban those operators from function names, unlike Ruby.
+Would be too confusing to use both.

+A guard function a la Swift's guard keyword would be cool.
+Have it work explicitly with Optionals, as opposed to Swift's "truthiness" checking.
+After a guard statement, the variable's type should have the option unwrapped.
+This should also work with `if`s that are guaranteed to exit from the block (e.g. will definitely execute a return, throw, etc).
+Also should work with booleans, bc, y'know.

+type system should track mutability — not just mutability in the sense of "can this variable be bound to something else," but also in the Ruby-style `freeze` sense. default is frozen.

+consider the type system as a constraint system. you have various type objects which may be constrained, either to RealizedTypes (e.g. Int32, whatever) or can be constrained by the typeclass methods that need to exist for them, or can be constrained by the functions that need to be able to be called on them.

+how much of the memory allocation system can you guarantee at compile time (e.g. have a "type" system for)? for example, could you have a function like:

+   (region
+     (your-code-goes-here ...))

+that statically guarantees no memory escapes the region?

+def, macro, val, type should all be lazily-evaluated. calls are eagerly
+evaluated: to call a thing, it must already be defined, and calling it means that it is immediately called (and possibly forced to evaluate, if the definition hadn't yet been). the niceties of haskell's laziness for defining stuff, without making debugging and optimization mind-bending.

+like rust, types can self-refer only in terms of pointers: you can't have recursive definitions without pointers, because otherwise the object is of unknown (and, well, infinite) size.